TensorAlgebra{V} design and code generation

 Interoperability for TensorAlgebra{V}

-DOI GitHub release (latest SemVer) GitHub commits since latest release Build Status Build status
+DOI GitHub release (latest SemVer) GitHub commits since latest release Build status

 Since TensorBundle choices are fundamental to TensorAlgebra operations, the universal interoperability between TensorAlgebra{V} elements with different associated TensorBundle choices is naturally realized by applying the union morphism to operations, e.g. $\bigwedge :\Lambda^{p_1}V_1\times\dots\times\Lambda^{p_g}V_g \rightarrow \Lambda^{\sum_kp_k}\bigcup_k V_k$.
 Some of the method names like $+,-,*,\otimes,\circledast,\odot,\boxtimes,\star$ for TensorAlgebra elements are shared across different packages, with interoperability.